Yatte Yattah: Geology

-Yatte Yattah is primarily composed of Milton Monzonite and permian sediments formed in the early Triassic period.
+Yatte Yattah is primarily composed of Milton Monzonite and Permian sediments formed in the Early Triassic period.
 The flat stretch of land along Boolgatta Flat featuring deep alluvial soils was formed from ancient glacial infilling during the last ice age.

-Notable People
+Notable people

-Reverend Thomas Kendall (1778-1832).
+Reverend Thomas Kendall (1778–1832).

-From his large estate in Yatte Yattah, Thomas Kendall played a pivitol role in the early development of the Milton-Ulladulla area.
-He died at sea when his merchant ship carrying red cedar sunk off Jervis Bay.
+From his large estate in Yatte Yattah, Thomas Kendall played a pivotal role in the early development of the Milton-Ulladulla area.
+He died at sea when his merchant ship carrying red cedar sank off Jervis Bay.

 Henry Kendall

 Acclaimed Australian poet Henry Kendall and grandson of Thomas Kendall was born in a shack on the banks of Yackungarrah Creek.
 He wrote poems inspired by the scenery of Yatte Yattah.